Guest Post By Carla, Exciting Adventure

 29. You will miss family and friends

 There will be moments where you would love to be with your family.
 You will miss events and parties back home and you will feel sad about it.
+Thi is one of the disadvantages of being a digital nomad.
 But you are making your own memories and experiences and no one can take that away from you.

 You can always take breaks and go back.
 You will appreciate the time you are spending with your family and friends much more than you did before.